jbo-adiccon-test/ccsp-qos/README.md

                           upon the EthernetPriority

     TrafficClass        - Classification result.
 Identifier of the traffic class associated with traffic that falls in this classification.
-Should be the same as Precedence of corresponding Queue
+Should be the same as Precedence of corresponding Queue; not applicable with cake as queueing discipline

     ChainName           - Chain: PREROUTING, INPUT, FORWARD, OUTPUT, POSTROUTING